 Let’s look at how A/B testing creates efficiencies and increased ROI from ad spend.
 A/B testing can…

 SmartWool tested two variations of a product page and found that the variation increased average RPV by 17.1%.
-(Check out our blog post about this test.)
+(Check out our full SmartWool case study.)

 Reveal optimization opportunities on other paid channels.
 The benefits of using a split testing tool on landing pages for search engine marketing traffic extend far beyond this one channel of paid advertising.
 If you find that a message, image or page flow converts extremely well, you can carry it over to your display ads or offline advertising.

 All of this leads to improved ROI.
 The definition of ROI varies between organizations.
 Some marketers measure the success of performance marketing based on direct response and in-session revenue.
 Other marketers place more weight on a carefully defined lifetime customer value (LTV), which captures customer ROI over a period of months or years.
 A/B testing helps organizations maximize both.

 Great marketers get that pay-per-click search engine marketing and A/B testing are tightly interconnected.
 The paid traffic funnel isn’t operating at its best if the keywords you’re bidding on don’t turn into impressions, the impressions don’t turn into clicks and most importantly, clicks don’t turn into conversions.
 A/B testing the pages you’re paying eyeballs to visit is inherent to an efficient, ROI-driven approach to paid marketing.

 Making A/B testing a default part of your SEM workflow will help you get more value out of your paid search spend.
 Plus, adding A/B testing to your toolbox of marketing skills will distinguish you from the crowd and give you a shot at becoming a testing hero.